jmespath/jmespath.site/docs/tutorial.rst

     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-Try modifying changing the example above to only include the last half of the array elements without specifying the end value of ``10``.
+Try modifying the example above to only include the last half of the array elements without specifying the end value of ``10``.

 The general form of a slice is ``[start:stop:step]``.
 So far we've looked